 With the Direct Line Speech channel connected to your bot, you now need to enable Bot Framework Protocol Streaming Extensions support for optimal, low-latency interaction.

-Click on Settings under the Bot Management category (right below Channels).
+In the Bot Channel Registration resource configuration blade, click on Settings under the Bot Management category (right below Channels).
 Click the checkbox for Enable Streaming Endpoint.

 At the top of the page, click Save.

 From your resources, select your App Service resource.
 In the displayed blade, under the Settings category, click Configuration.

 General settingstab and then select the option to enable

 The Bot Framework Protocol Streaming Extensions are now enabled for your bot.
 You are now ready to update your bot code and integrate Streaming Extensions support to an existing bot project.

 Client applications will need a channel secret to connect to your bot through the Direct Line Speech channel.
 Once you've saved your channel selection, you can retrieve these secret keys following the next steps.

 From your resources, select your Bot Channel Registration resource.
 Click on Channels in the Bot management section of the configuration blade.

 Click the Edit link for the Direct Line Speech.